Identification and Estimation of a Semiparametric Logit Model using Network Data: Model

 \section{Model}

-Consider a finite set of agents $I = \{1, 2, \cdots, n\}$, where every agent is identified by an observed vector of explanatory variables $X_i \in \R^k (k>0)$, with a binary outcome $ y_i \in \{0,1\}$, and an unobserved index of social characteristics $w_i\in[0,1]$.
-These variables are related by the following model
+Consider a finite set of agents $I = \{1, 2, \cdots, n\}$, where each agent is identified by an observed vector of explanatory variables $X_i \in \R^k$, with a binary outcome $ y_i \in \{0,1\}$, and an unobserved index of social characteristics $\omega_i\in[0,1]$.
+These variables are related by the following model.

-where $\varepsilon_i$ is independent and identically distributed (i.i.d.) idiosyncratic error with a cumulative distribution function (cdf) $F$, $\beta\in\R^k$ is an unknown slope parameter.
-The social influence function $\lambda: [0,1]\to\R$ is an unknown measurable function with $\lambda(w_i)$ being the realized social influence for agent $i$.
-In addition to this, the researcher also observes an $n\times n$ binary adjacency matrix, $D$.
+where $\{\varepsilon_i\}_{i=1}^{n}$ is a collection of independent and identically distributed (i.i.d.) shock with a logistic cumulative distribution function (cdf) $F$; $\beta\in\R^k$ is an unknown slope parameter.
+The explanatory variable $X_i$ does not contain an intercept.
+The social influence function $\lambda: [0,1]\to\R$ is an unknown measurable function with $\lambda(\omega_i)$ being the realized social influence for agent $i$.
+The social influence term $\lambda(\omega_i)$ absorbs the intercept, it is the direct effect of interacting with a particular collection of communities.

+In addition to this, the researcher also observes a binary adjacency matrix $n\times n$, $D$.
 The element $D_{ij}=1$ if there is a direct link between agents $i$ and $j$, and $D_{ij}=0$ otherwise.
-As a convention, any agent $i$ is not allowed to be linked to itself, $D_{ii}=0$.
-We assume that all links are undirected, so that the adjacency matrix $D$ is symmetric, i.e. $D_{ij}=D_{ji}$.
+By convention, any agent $i$ is not allowed to be linked to itself $D_{ii}=0$.
+I assume that all links are undirected, so that the adjacency matrix $D$ is symmetric, that is, $D_{ij}=D_{ji}$.
+Social links are generated according to a nonparametric network formation model.
 The existence of a link between agents $i$ and $j$ is determined by